Macromodel-free flux-ratio prediction in quadruply imaged quasars with local constraints from lensed arcs: Curved arc basis formalism

 and $\vec{\theta}_c = \vec{\theta}_0 - s_{\rm tan}^{-1} \hat{e}_{\rm rad}$ is the center of curvature.
-Eq.~(\ref{eq:CAB_SIS+MST}) is equivalent to the deflection field of a singular isothermal sphere \citep[SIS; e.g.,][]{Bartelmann2010} plus a mass sheet transformation \citep[MST ;][]{Falco1985, Gorenstein1988}, with the difference that it is intended to be a local description around a lensed arc, not a global model of the lensing field.
+Eq.~(\ref{eq:CAB_SIS+MST}) is equivalent to the deflection field of a singular isothermal sphere \citep[SIS; e.g.,][]{Bartelmann2010} with Einstein radius $\theta_E^{\rm SIS}$, plus a mass sheet transformation \citep[MST ;][]{Falco1985, Gorenstein1988} with factor $\lambda_{\rm rad}^{-1}$, with the difference that it is intended to be a local description around a lensed arc, not a global model of the lensing field.
 This specific simple CAB model has previously been used to probe DM substructure in cluster-scale lenses \citep{Sengul2023, Ephremidze2025}.
 We provide an illustration of the CAB formalism in Figure~\ref{fig:CAB_illustration}, by applying the deflector model of Eq.~(\ref{eq:CAB_SIS+MST}) to a circular source, generating an arc with a shape that is fully characterized by the eigenvectors and tangential curvature at its center.

 In the case of quadruply imaged quasars (with galaxy-scale lenses), if the quasar host galaxy is bright enough, each point-like quasar image is associated with a luminous extended arc.
 By modeling the arcs with independent CAB models, one can in theory predict the magnifications at the quasar image locations with “local” constraints on the lensing properties.
 The model described by Eq.~(\ref{eq:CAB_SIS+MST}), however, cannot account for asymmetric distortions in the lensed arc, for instance due to ellipticity in the lens mass distribution, or to external shear.
-These two effects can be incorporated by considering an extension to the simplest model \citep{Birrer_CAB}: we can relax assumption (ii) and assume that the tangential stretch has a constant, non-zero derivative $\partial_{\rm tan}\lambda_{\rm tan}$, evaluated at $\vec{\theta}_0$.
-Assuming that the other differentials remain negligible along the curvature radius, the deflector model becomes:
+These two effects can be incorporated by considering an extension to the simplest model \citep{Birrer_CAB}: we can relax assumption~(ii) and assume that the tangential stretch has a non-zero derivative $\partial_{\rm tan}\lambda_{\rm tan}$, evaluated at $\vec{\theta}_0$.
+Then, to satisfy the desired local properties while setting the next leading order to zero, a convenient way to write the deflector model is:

 where $\vec{\alpha}_{\rm SIE}(\vec{\theta})$ corresponds to the deflection field of a SIE \citep[e.g.,][]{Kassiola1993, Kormann1994,Schneider2006}, centered at $\vec{\theta}_c = \vec{\theta}_0 - s_{\rm tan}^{-1} \hat{e}_{\rm rad}$, and with Einstein radius $\theta_E$, semi-major axis orientation $\phi_{\rm SIE}$, and axis ratio $q$ given by: